melizeche/ayudapy/README.md

 ## Want to help?

 * Check/Ask GitHub issues https://github.com/melizeche/ayudapy/issues
+* If want you add/modify some string in the core app check the [Internationalization/i18n Guide](I18N-GUIDE.md)
 * Any doubts?: Ask in the dev channel @ayudapy_dev in Telegram

 ## Contributing